hanabi/hanabi.github.io/Reference.md

 - Unlike other types of *Finesses*, *5 Pull Finesses* must be demonstrated with a blind-play between when the *5 Pull* is given and the *5 Pulled* player's next turn.
 - Subsequently, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
 - With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered*, *Clandestine*, or have a "*Reverse Finesse*-component".
 - Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
-In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, a *5 Pull Pestilent Double Bluff*, and so on.
+In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, and so on.

 ### The 5 Pull Promise (A Follow-up Play Clue After a 5 Pull)